bennn/zordoz/README.md

 Run `make` to create an executable called `zordoz`.
 You can run this executable by giving it a `.zo` bytecode file: `./zordoz FILE.zo`.

-Inside the REPL:
+The REPL accepts the following commands:

-- `alst` prints all command aliases; for example, the repl treats 'alst' and 'aliases' the same way
+- `alst` prints all command aliases; for example, the repl treats the words 'alst' and 'aliases' the same way
 - `back` goes back to the previous context
 - `dive ARG` changes context.
 For any `<struct:val>` printed by `info`, you can `dive val`.
 Also, you can `dive i` if `info` prints a list with at least `i` elements.
 - `find ARG` searches for matches to `ARG` and, if successful, changes context to the list of results
 - `help` prints information about these commands
 - `info` prints data about the current context
 - `jump` reverts to a previously saved context
-- `save` marks the current context for jumping to, later
+- `save` marks the current context as a target for `jump`
 - `quit` exits the interpreter

 To run tests, execute `make test`.
-Each module in the `src/` folder contains a submodule `test+` containing unit tests.
+Each module in the `src/` folder contains a module `test+` containing unit tests.

+The functions implementing the `dive`, `find`, and `info` commands are available outside the REPL.
+Check the [guide](http://bennn.github.io/zordoz) for a summary.

 Background
 ----------